cjrl-98/statsiege-client/README.md

                2) Introduced Scheduled data cache on server
                3) Fixed framer motion style bugs where server and client styles dont match
                4) Deployed server at a Digital Ocean Droplet with PM2 and NGINX

+# January 6 2019
+## Day 4
+          Work in Progress
+               1) Started working on schedule functionality
+                    * Be able to view daily games and live scores

+          Finished Functionalities
+               1) Changed Season Standings into tabs split by Conference
+               2) Reworked Burger Navigation
+               3) Added Footer Section